WRDS, CRSP, and Compustat

 library(RPostgres)

-To establish a connection, you use the function dbConnect() with the following arguments.
-Note that you need to replace the user and password arguments with your own credentials.
-We defined system variables for the purpose of this book because we obviously do not want (and are not allowed) to share our credentials with the rest of the world (these system variables are stored in an .Renviron-file and loaded with the Sys.getenv() function).
+To establish a connection to WRDS, you use the function dbConnect() with arguments that specify the WRDS server and your login credentials.
+We defined environment variables for the purpose of this book because we obviously do not want (and are not allowed) to share our credentials with the rest of the world.
+See Setting Up Your Environment for information about why and how to create an .Renviron-file.
+Alternatively, you can replace Sys.getenv("WRDS_USER") and Sys.getenv("WRDS_PASSWORD") with your own credentials (but be careful not to share them with others or the public).

 wrds <- dbConnect(